baby teething on his finger

 | | |

-Tongue and Lip Ties 101
+The Basics: Tongue and Lip Ties in Babies

 Postpartum is famously known as a transition period with a lot of woes.
 But if you’re one of the 4-11 percent of U.S. families whose baby has tongue and lip ties, the initial month after birth can feel like a nightmare before you find the right help and resources.
-The first step is figuring out if your baby has an oral restriction, so in this post, you’ll learn how to tell if your baby has a tongue or lip tie.
+The first step is figuring out if your baby has an oral restriction.
+So in this post, you’ll learn how to tell if your baby has a tongue or lip tie.
 From there, there are solutions!

 Disclaimer: This post is NOT medical advice and is no substitute for visiting a doctor.
 Everything shared on NavigatingParenthood.com and within this post is meant as an educational tool to close the “I wish I knew” gap.
 Please share your new knowledge and any questions with your doctor or specialist.

-There are different classes of lip ties and tongue ties, which your specialist will discuss with you.
-Some ties may be more noticeable, like an upper lip that can’t flange at all, a heart-shaped tongue, a tongue that is completely flat and can’t lift up, a tongue that can’t extend out past the lips, etc. You may notice that if you try to look under your baby’s tongue the tissue that connects the tongue to the rest of the mouth (in completely non-medical terms) is tethered toward the front of the tongue rather than farther back.
+Everyone has a lingual frenulum (or band of tissue) that connects the tongue to the floor of the mouth.
+If it’s tight, restricted, or tethered, and paired with specific symptoms and functional difficulties, a provider may suspect a tongue tie.
 When looking for a lip tie, you’ll see this same tether as a thick line between the gums and lip.
 Some come down the gums to where the teeth will be, while others do not.
 If you see blanching on your baby’s upper lip when you flip it up to look for ties, it is a sign that there is tightness around the lip.
 Lip blisters and poor feeding are also indicators.
 Please see a frenulum specialist for an actual diagnosis.

-If you think your baby might have a tongue or lip tie contact a frenulum specialist near you.
-You can find a list of specialists in your area and read reviews/experiences from other parents in different Facebook groups created specifically for parents to share their experiences (California/Nevada have a really great group with a provider list).
 Pediatricians are not typically trained in oral ties (some are, but most can’t tell) so I really stress seeing the specialist for this.
-Some IBCLCs and ENTs have oral tie training and many ENTs do frenectomies but not all.
-Some parents go through an ENT which means their baby or child is put under for surgery in order to perform a frenectomy.
-When a frenulum specialist (a specialized dentist) performs the procedure it can be with a cold laser instead and your baby is awake.
+Some lactation consultants and ENTs have oral tie training and may test the tongue’s range of motion.
+Some parents go through an ENT to cut their baby’s tongue or lip tie. which means their baby or child is put under for surgery in order to perform a frenectomy.
+When a frenulum specialist (a dentist specially trained in oral ties) performs the procedure it is more likely to be done with a cold laser while your baby is awake.
 It takes just seconds!
-Since a frenulum specialist is a dentist, a good chunk of the tie revision is covered by dental insurance.
+Since a frenulum specialist is a dentist, a good chunk of the tie revision may be covered by dental insurance.

 Sources: Healthline.com, Milk Matters PT, Dr. Tracy Tran, Dr. Kate Wong, La Leche League

-Tongue and Lip Ties 101
+The Basics: Tongue and Lip Ties in Babies

 Leave a Reply